 How to respond:

 - “Wow.
-I was really mad with that lady on the phone.
+I was really mad at that lady on the phone.
 I used some hurtful words.
 I wish I would have told her that I was feeling frustrated instead.”

 - “Oops!
 I said it again.
 What was our new word?
 Oh yeah, ‘stuffed peppers with cheese.’
 Let me try it again!”